This post may contain affiliate sales links. Please see my full disclosure policy for details

 Keep up with all the happenings.
 Follow Beyond Frosting:Print

-A cinnamon muffin swirled with more cinnamon and brown sugar topped with a vanilla glaze.
+Cinnamon muffins swirled with a cinnamon brown sugar streusel and topped with a sweet vanilla glaze.

 - 2 1/4 C Flour